swatiAga/NPTEL-Algorithms-and-Data-Structures-With-Python/README.md

 # Hello World

-This code base has solutions to NPTEL Python course in 2024
+This code base has solutions to NPTEL Python course in 2024.
+This also has the unit testcases.